Mark Degotardi, Chief Executive Officer

 Charles Northcote Charles brings over 35 years’ of international leadership across the construction, resources and business sectors including growing two organisations into global companies with sales exceeding a billion dollars.
 As CEO of BlueCHP, Charles has helped BlueCHP become the leading developer of Specialist Disability Accommodation under the NDIS, participate in the successful initial NHFIC $315m bond raising in the Australian capital markets, and raised new funding through government and private investors.
 Charles is the current Chairman of PowerHousing Disability Housing Community of Practice.
 Prior to BlueCHP Charles was part of the team that established the Mission Australia national social and affordable housing business.
 Charles won the Macarthur Regional Business Award for Outstanding Business Leader in 2018.
 Charles is a graduate of the Australian Institute of Company Directors and the Association of Corporate Treasurers UK, with a Bachelor of Commerce (NZ) and a MBA from Warwick University UK.

-Rebecca Pinkstone Rebecca is Chief Operating Officer with Bridge Housing.
+Rebecca Pinkstone Rebecca is Chief Executive Officer with Bridge Housing.
 In this role Rebecca is responsible for all frontline housing services, asset maintenance, community engagement and service improvement functions and Bridge Housing’s not for profit social enterprise, HomeGround Real Estate.
 Rebecca was the lead for Bridge Housing’s successful bid to win the property management of 1200 properties in the Northern Beaches and embed the management within the business.
 Rebecca has spent the last 15 years working in the social housing sector.
 Before joining Bridge Housing, Rebecca worked for the NSW Government in a variety of senior roles to deliver major social housing reform initiatives to improve services and grow both the Aboriginal and mainstream community housing sectors.
 Prior to her work in housing, Rebecca worked in the areas of social planning, crime prevention and domestic violence in both state and local government.

 Maree McKenzie has been the CEO at Homes North Community Housing since 2007 and has overseen the transformation of the organisation from a small provider managing 150 properties to one now managing over 2,700 properties.
 Most recently Maree has overseen Homes North’s success contributing to the largest project to date in Australia transferring public housing to the Community Housing sector.
 Under this programme, Homes North successfully bid for the management of 1,700 public housing properties in the New England and North West of NSW and is now implementing an ambitious 20 year plan to re-imagine social housing in the region.
 Previously Maree worked for over 12 years in Government, in a range of areas – from leading social housing community renewal projects to managing housing and homelessness front line services.
 Maree is committed to the growth and development of strong not-for-profit, values-driven enterprises that support positive social change; and believes this is achieved best through a strong collegiate and collaborative network of not-for-profit and for-purpose sectors.